jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 Create the database which will hold our data.
 During database creation, we also create the collection for our time series data

-Time series collections requires us manually specify the timeField:
+Time series collections requires us manually specify the timeField.
+We also want to add the *device_id* as an metadata field:

 [![Create Database]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateDatabase.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/CreateDatabase.png)